HeadWebDesign/Head-Web-Design-template/README.md

 Another blue button should appear to click: _Open Browser_.

 By Default, Gitpod gives you superuser security privileges.
-Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal.

 To log into the Heroku toolbelt CLI: